Allen-Synthesis/EuroPi/contrib/README.md

 ### File Naming
-Please use all lowercase and separate words with underscores for your program names. e.g. the files associated with a program for a Sample and Hold funciton would look as follows:
+Please use all lowercase and separate words with underscores for your program names. e.g. the files associated with a program for a Sample and Hold function would look as follows:

 **sample_and_hold.py
 sample_and_hold.md**